wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-the-streaming-integrator.md

                 password: 'admin'
     ```

-2. To encrypt the user name and the password you defined, define
-    aliases for them as described in[Protecting Sensitive Data via the Secure Vault](protecting-sensitive-data-via-the-secure-vault.md).
+2. To encrypt the user name and the password you defined, define aliases for them as described in [Protecting Sensitive Data via the Secure Vault](protecting-sensitive-data-via-the-secure-vault.md).

     !!! info
-            This functionality is currently supported only for single tenant
+        This functionality is currently supported only for single tenant environments.
-            environments.

 **Configuring permissions**